soumikgh/nginxlibrary.com/source/_posts/2010-09-05-wordpress-permalinks.markdown

 	try_files $uri $uri/ /index.php?$args;

 Here, Nginx checks for the existence of a file at the URL (`$uri`), then for a directory (`$uri/`).
-If it doesn't find a directory or a file, it performs an internal redirect to `/index.php` passing the URL as pathinfo.
+If it doesn't find a directory or a file, it performs an internal redirect to `/index.php` passing the query string arguments as parameters.

 It should look like this after the edits :